 The Jews then disputed among themselves, saying, "How can this man give us his flesh to eat?"
 So Jesus said to them, "Very truly, I tell you, unless you eat the flesh of the Son of Man and drink his blood, you have no life in you.
 Those who eat my flesh and drink my blood have eternal life, and I will raise them up on the last day; for my flesh is true food and my blood is true drink.
 Those who eat my flesh and drink my blood abide in me, and I in them.
 Just as the living Father sent me, and I live because of the Father, so whoever eats me will live because of me.
 This is the bread that came down from heaven, not like that which your ancestors ate, and they died.
 But the one who eats this bread will live forever."

 When we have moved into a new house or done a refurbishment, often we have a little celebration to which we invite our friends.
-Once the house is to ourr satisfaction we open it to others and provide refreshments.
-We call it a house warmer.
-It is as if the house needs a good presence of others to be properly launched.
+Once the house is to our satisfaction we open it to others and provide refreshments.
+We call it a house warming, as if the house needs a good presence of others to be properly launched.
 In today's first reading something similar is happening.
 We have this woman by the name of Wisdom.
 She builds herself a house, clearly a very elegant home with no less than seven pillars.
 She throws a feast of fine wine and good meat and sends out her servants into the streets to gather people to her table.
 In that reading the building of a house, the making of a feast, the invitation to come and eat and drink, is an imaginative way, speaking about God as the wise host who invites all of humanity to learn from his wisdom.
 It is interesting that God is portrayed as a woman in this reading, Woman-Wisdom.

 That image of Woman-Wisdom who says, 'Come and eat of my bread, drink the wine I have prepared' finds an echo in the figure of Jesus in the gospel who declares, 'I am the living bread which has come down from heaven.
 Anyone who eats this bread will live forever.'
 Like Woman-Wisdom Jesus invites us to come and eat of his bread, but unlike Woman-Wisdom he declares himself to be that bread.
 We are to eat of him, to drink of him.
-More specifically he calls on us to eat his flesh and to drink his blood.
+More specifically he calls us to eat his flesh and to drink his blood.
 This goes far beyond anything Woman-Wisdom calls for in that first reading.
 Jesus' language of eating his flesh and drinking his blood is shocking in many respects.
 We can sympathize with those who object, 'How can this man give us his flesh to eat?'
 We cannot hear this language without thinking of the words of Jesus to his disciples at the last supper when, taking bread, blessing it and breaking it, he gave it to them saying, 'Take, eat, this is my body', and taking and blessing a cup of wine he gave it to them, saying, 'Take, drink, this is the new covenant in my blood.'
 He gave himself to his disciples, his body and blood, under the form of bread and wine.
 The last supper became the first Eucharist.
 We cannot but hear the language of the Eucharist in this morning's gospel, the Eucharist which we are now celebrating together.

 Jesus is living food for us, sent from the Father in heaven.
 Unlike ordinary food, which just sustains bodily life, this food offers a life that is eternal.
 From the burning bush to the gentle breeze, God has made his presence known among us since the beginning of time.
 Being among us as food for body and spirit is a significant way, being present.
 Christ's eucharistic presence is in bread and wine, among the commonest elements of food and drink in his day.
 The Lord is present among us through everyday things.